flectra-hq/flectra/doc/webservices/flectra.rst

 List records
 ------------

-Records can be listed and filtered via :meth:`~flectra.models.Model.search`.
+Records can be listed and filtered via :meth:`~odoo.models.Model.search`.

-:meth:`~flectra.models.Model.search` takes a mandatory :ref:`domain <reference/orm/domains>` filter (possibly empty), and returns the database identifiers of all records matching the filter.
+:meth:`~odoo.models.Model.search` takes a mandatory :ref:`domain <reference/orm/domains>` filter (possibly empty), and returns the database identifiers of all records matching the filter.
 To list customer companies for instance: